Best Water Filter Pitchers 2026: Only Certified Picks

 QUICK PICKS:

-• Best Overall: ZeroWater 10-Cup — The only pitcher NSF certified for both lead AND PFAS (NSF 53 for PFAS, P473 incorporated into NSF 53 in 2019).
+- Best Overall (and Best for PFAS): ZeroWater 10-Cup — IAPMO-certified to NSF/ANSI 42 & 53 for both lead AND PFOA/PFOS (P473 incorporated into NSF/ANSI 53 in 2019).
 Reaches 000 PPM TDS.
-Honest budget winner for health-effect contaminant removal.
+The certified PFAS pick and the honest budget winner for health-effect contaminant removal.

-• Runner-Up: Clearly Filtered Pitcher — Verified removal of 365+ contaminants.
+- Runner-Up (Broadest Coverage): Clearly Filtered Pitcher — Claims removal of 365+ contaminants on published lab data.
 Highest contaminant coverage on this list, but you pay for it.

-• Budget Alternative: PUR Plus — NSF 42 and 53 certified, solid lead reduction, zero PFAS coverage.
+- Budget Alternative: PUR Plus — WQA-certified to NSF/ANSI 42 and 53, solid lead reduction, zero PFAS coverage.

 How We Evaluated These Pitchers